efemkay/obsidian-listive-theme/README.md

 	- “Compact” styling as default (Reading View only).
 Revert-able to original via Style Settings
 - Alignment for Mathjax / Latex in Lists – left (default), center, and right.
 - Floating Action Button, adopted from [Obsidian You theme](https://github.com/selfire1/obsidian-you-theme)

-- (not yet ready) Mermaid
+### Planned Features
+- [ ] Mermaid custom styling (especially Gantt chart)
-- (not yet ready) Multiple Table Design
+- [ ] Multiple Table Design (alternate rows styling and perhaps first column)
-- (not yet ready) Different background for Journal
+- [ ] Different background for Journal (to have custom background in Reading View for section with specific header text)
+- [ ] Adjustable position for FAB

 > This theme is still work in progress.
 There are more features I have in mind -- those will be updated/released in due time.